rahulkumarsingh73690/acss-site/app/docs/tutorials/grid.md

 ## Widths

-You can choose from creating a unit-base system, using percentages, or using any arbitrary value you see fit (i.e. `15em`).
+You can choose from creating a unit-base system (i.e. `1/12`), using percentages (i.e. `20%`), or using any arbitrary value you see fit (i.e. `15em`).
 In other words, the way you apply widths onto boxes is entirely up to you!

 <p class="noteBox info">All classes related to `width` start with `W-` &mdash; for example: `W-15em`.</p>